rhayes5/Scheduling-Application/README.txt

 Delete Appointment: To delete an appointment, click the appointment in the appointment table, then click delete below the appointment table and confirm you wish to delete.

 View Reports: Click the View Reports button at the bottom of the main menu.
-You can view appontments by month, week, type, country, contact, and see login attempts.
+You can view appointments by month, week, type, country, contact, and see login attempts.
 Click the tabs at the top to switch between reports.
 Click back to return to the main menu.

     Appointments by Month And Type: Enter a 4-digit year and select a month from the combo box,  select the type from the type combo box, and click search.
 The table will update to appointments of that type in that month and year and show the total number of appointments.